The Clear Edge

 Failure Pattern 3: Only tracked when depleted

-The fix: Track all 5 days completely.
-No skipping high-energy periods.
-You need both sides - what energizes AND what drains - to improve effectively.
+• You need both sides — what energizes and what drains — to improve effectively.

 Failure Pattern 4: Didn’t analyze, just tracked

-You tracked diligently for 5 days.
-Then got busy and never analyzed the data.
-Tracking without analysis produces zero value.
+You tracked diligently for 5 days, then got busy and never analyzed the data, so all that tracking effort produced zero value.

 Failure Pattern 5: Analyzed but didn’t act

-You tracked.
-You analyzed.
-You discovered your patterns.
-Then... nothing changed.
-You went back to the same schedule that was depleting you.
+You tracked, analyzed, and discovered your patterns — then changed nothing, slipping back into the same schedule that was already depleting you.

 Let’s be specific about what changes when you run the Energy Audit and act on what you discover.